"Two wrongs may not make a right but a thousand wrongs make a writer.”

 The rest of that summer, our chickens were picked off one-by-one, then two-by-two; sometimes nothing left but piles of feathers and a stray bloodied limb.
 In spite of the traps set and the holes in the floor we patched and reinforced, the mink always found a way in until there were only six left.
 We gathered the six up one night when they were roosting (crowded together in a corner of the roost staring fretfully at the floor) and took them down the road to my sister’s coop where they at least stood a chance.

-Later that fall, when I was cutting grass for the final time, I noticed something black jutting out of the grass by the ditch.
-As I went over to investigate, I realized it was part of a leg and one wing from a Black Australorp pointed at the sky.
+Later that fall, when I was cutting grass for the last time, I noticed something black jutting out of the grass by the ditch.
+As I went over to investigate, I realized it was one wing from a Black Australorp pointed at the sky.
 All that remained of a flock of fifty and one rooster named Wilson.